stormtheory/openvpn-proton/README.md

 # INSTALL
 1) Download the latest released .deb package file off of github and install on your system.

-		sudo apt deb openvpn-proton-ghost-client*.deb
+		sudo apt deb openvpn-pia-client*.deb

-	Add your username and password for Proton in /etc/openvpn/proton-creds.
+	Add your username and password for PIA in /etc/openvpn/pia-creds.
 This file can only be read by your local root user.
 Account information can be found at https://account.protonvpn.com/login

 	NOTE: Pystray is a dependant for this program.
 This can be done by running command: 'pip install pystray' or 'apt install python3-pystray' depends on your distro.

 		pip install pystray
 		apt install python3-pystray
+		apt install systemd-resloved

  	To always be on VPN run command: